ctnava/rxtechnotes/1_duties_services_law.md

 > ⚠️ Some states have extended OBRA-90 requirements to all patients, not just Medicaid recipients.

+A process to ensure the most accurate, complete list of all medications a patient is taking—name, dose, route, and frequency—by comparing current medical records with patient and provider sources.

+Especially critical for:

+- Emergency Department admissions
+- Hospitalist-managed patients
+- Patients with **Congestive Heart Failure (CHF)**
+- Transfers from **Skilled Nursing Facilities (SNFs)**

 ### 💊 Medication Therapy Management (MTM)

 The **Medicare Modernization Act (MMA, 2003)** established Part D of the program to provide prescription drug coverage and requires pharmacists to provide **Medication Therapy Management (MTM)** services to optimize therapeutic outcomes while minimizing adverse events.
 These include: